Skip to Content

 What conditions do these benefits cover?

-These benefits cover conditions that we believe were caused by time spent as a POW (called presumptive disabilities).
-We’ve decided to cover these conditions because of studies that have been done on the long-term effects of captivity, deprivation, trauma, and cold injury.
+These benefits cover conditions that we assume were caused by your time spent as a POW.
+These are based on studies of the long-term effects of captivity, deprivation, trauma, and cold injury.

 For former POWs held captive for any length of time